vincentbarr/vincentbarr.github.com/about.md

 ## Work

-I help b2b and b2c companies – from Fortune 5s to startups – grow through marketing, analytics, and structured experimentation.
+I help both B2B and B2C companies – from Fortune 5s to startups – to grow through marketing, analytics, and structured experimentation.
 I've led marketing, product, and web teams to become more effective and more efficient.

 **Consulting**